jalcine/website/src/_posts/2013-10-22-android-isnt-that-open.markdown

-future release of the Galaxy line and other vendors that aren't part of the Open Handset Alliance (aka Google's little handset kingdom) aren't going to be able to provide users with these niceties and thus have to resort to either hand-building applications from AOSP or moving to another platform.
+future release of the Galaxy line and other vendors that aren't part of the Open Handset Alliance (aka Google's little handset kingdom) aren't going to be able to provide users with these niceties and thus have to resort to either hand building applications from AOSP or moving to another platform.

 This is where things like [Ubuntu Touch][ubuntu] and [Plasma Active][pls] come into play.
 These are purely open operating systems for mobile devices and